basperheim/ts-markdown-parser/notes/example-markdown-blog-post.md

 ## Conclusion

 Writing proper Markdown is essential for creating well-structured documents that are easy to read and maintain.
-By mastering the basics and learning some advanced features, you can take full advantage of Markdown’s simplicity and flexibility.
+By mastering the basics and learning some advanced features, you can take full advantage of Markdown's simplicity and flexibility.

 Remember to use `&#x60;` to escape backticks and other special characters when necessary to ensure your Markdown renders correctly!